Expecting a Baby

 For more information about pregnancy, you can also visit zanzu.de and find more helpful tips on the issue in many different languages.

 When you have to leave Germany but do not go voluntarily (learn more on our chapter “Voluntary Return” ), in principle, you may be deported even if you are pregnant.
 However, the deportation must not take place in the last six weeks before childbirth and the first eight weeks after.
 During this period, you are, in principle, entitled to a tolerated stay permit or "Duldung".
 Eight weeks after the childbirth, you will be required to leave or be deported along with your baby.
 Visit our chapter "Rejected Asylum" to find out more about your possibilities to stay in Germany despite being obliged to leave.
 If your deportation is imminent, you must immediately seek advice from a counselling centre or lawyer.
-You can find a counselling centre nearby online, for instance, on the website of Pro Asyl.
-At www.rechtsberaterkonferenz.de, you can find lawyers who specialise in advising refugees and asylum seekers.

-Sometimes, a woman becomes pregnant despite not being ready for pregnancy or raising a child.
+Sometimes, a person becomes pregnant despite not being ready for pregnancy or raising a child.
 Here we explain your rights and options regarding abortion and adoption.
 In addition, you will be reading about the "morning-after pill" ("Pille danach") and contraceptive means in general.

 What should I know?